DeviceIoControl/x86PagingTest/README.md

 ## Motive.
 I wanted to find out how x86 paging works, so I created a page mapping program that "pretends" to map out pages of memory.
-This application just maps out "page-like" memory chunks (4KB) for a pre-allocated chunk of heap memory, so I could better understand how paging works.
+This application just maps out "page-like" memory chunks (4KB) for a pre-allocated chunk of heap memory, so I could better understand how x86 paging works.

+It uses page directories and page tables like a "real" page allocator, so I could grasp the concept and purpose of these data structures in a real operating system.